Byron1z/configure-ad-B1z/README.md

   - Clicked On "Windows Defender Firewall Properties"

-  - Turn off all of the firewall states, EXCEPT "Public Profile".
+  - Turn off all of the firewall states, EXCEPT "Public Profile",

-  - Under the Public Profile Tab, go to "INBOUND CONNECTIONS" and click "ALLOW"
+  - Under the Public Profile Tab, go to "INBOUND CONNECTIONS" and click "ALLOW",

   This helped when I had trouble pinging DC-1 from Client-1.
 </p>